 Yet this diverse form of media, widely read in youth sub-cultures in mainland China and within diasporic communities, has received remarkably little attention from scholars of Chinese media.
 This project, including a multi-stakeholder conference and the production reflecting on women's issues as discussed by Chinese women in the 1930s, will look to stimulate further conversations on Chinese zines, by researchers of Chinese media and by scholars of zines in other geographic contexts.
 Funded by the Hallsworth Conference Grant and supported by the Manchester China Institute, this project will host a conference in January 2022 and produce a zine related to the conference themes to be discussed during the conference.

-The two-day event brings together (i) zine makers related to China, (ii) scholars of zines, and (iii) researchers looking at Chinese media and feminist issues.
-Taking place in January 2022, the conference will host a wide range of researchers and practitioners to discuss zines related to China and to consider future research directions.
-To aid this, zine-making workshops will be held to help researchers consider the practices involved in zine-making.
-Furthermore, the zine made by the conference holders will also be presented and discussed, with many of those involved in producing the artifact discussing the conference zine from multiple perspectives.
+The two-day event brought together (i) zine makers related to China, (ii) scholars of zines, and (iii) researchers looking at Chinese media and feminist issues.
+Taking place in January 2022, the conference hosted a wide range of researchers and practitioners to discuss zines related to China and to consider future research directions.
+To aid this, zine-making workshops were held to help researchers consider the practices involved in zine-making.
+Furthermore, the zine made by the conference holders was also presented and discussed, with many of those involved in producing the artifact discussing the conference zine from multiple perspectives.

 Conference: Zines and self-publishing in Chinese cultures

 Theme: A two-day conference exploring zines and self-publishing in Chinese cultures*.
-The conference encourages submissions from any intellectual, academic or artistic perspective, and we further encourage contributions that explore zines and self-publishing related to feminist perspectives and LGBTQI+ themes.
+The conference encouraged submissions from any intellectual, academic or artistic perspective, and we further encouraged contributions that explore zines and self-publishing related to feminist perspectives and LGBTQI+ themes.